 WordPress is an ideal platform for collecting data.
-There are a number of plugins available that allow you to connect with your favorite email marketing service.
+There are many plugins available that allow you to connect with your favorite email marketing service.
 You can even run your own service directly through your website.

 MailPoet started out as a free/premium plugin that turns your WordPress install into a mailing list service.
 Their new version continues this (free up to 2,000 subscribers), but also offers to deliver email for you.